Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Abstract

 \section{Abstract}

 Consider a diffusion process $X=(X_t)_{t\in[0,1]}$ observed at discrete times and high frequency, solution of a stochastic differential equation whose drift and diffusion coefficients are assumed to be unknown.
-In this article, we focus on the nonparametric esstimation of the diffusion coefficient.
-We propose ridge estimators of the square of the diffusion coefficient from discrete observations of $X$ and that are obtained by minimization of the least squares contrast.
-We prove that the estimators are consistent and derive rates of convergence as the size of the sample paths tends to infinity, and the discretization step of the time interval $[0,1]$ tend to zero.
+In this article, we focus on the nonparametric estimation of the diffusion coefficient.
+We propose ridge estimators of the square of the diffusion coefficient from discrete observations of $X$ that are obtained by minimization of the least squares contrast.
+We prove that the estimators are consistent and derive rates of convergence as the number of observations tends to infinity.
+Two observation schemes are considered in this paper.
+The first scheme consists in one diffusion path observed at discrete times, where the discretization step of the time interval $[0,1]$ tends to zero.
+The second scheme consists in repeated observations of the diffusion process $X$, where the number of the observed paths tends to infinity.
 The theoretical results are completed with a numerical study over synthetic data.

 {\bf Keywords.} Nonparametric estimation, diffusion process, diffusion coefficient, least squares contrast, repeated observations.\\

 MSC: 62G05; 62M05; 60J60